Shipyard & Titanic Trail is located just a few

 Starting from 18th second, you can see "Pink Mountain", which we climbed a

 23. It only took 90 minutes to get here,

 and the trail ended.
 But there was an opportunity to climb a small

 mountain just across from this gap.
-Titanic on the left, and the yet
+Titanic is on the left, and the yet

-24. And so, we went up what we would call Pink
+24. So, we went up what we would call Pink

 Mountain, due to the colour of its stones.
-Please, note that if you
+If you

 decide to go up Pink Mountain, hiking boots and poles would be highly